FAQs

 • What is the purpose of a full diagnostic assessment?

-• What age do you assess from?
+• What age do you assess dyslexia from?

 • What areas do you cover?

 A diagnostic decision will be based on the combination of background information received from the learner’s family and education setting, as well as their performance in the assessments undertaken on the day of testing.
-If in the professional opinion of the assessor, robust evidence of the specific learning difficulty dyslexia is shown throughout the assessment process, a diagnosis of dyslexia will be assigned.
+If, in the professional opinion of the assessor, robust evidence of the specific learning difficulty dyslexia is shown throughout the assessment process, a diagnosis of dyslexia will be assigned.
 If there is not enough evidence to support a diagnosis at the time of assessment, a diagnosis cannot be provided.
-A full and comprehensive report will be written to the same standard and quality whether a diagnosis is given or not, and detailed recommendations will be made to support the learner in either case.
+A full and comprehensive report will be written to the same standard and quality, whether a diagnosis is given or not, and detailed recommendations will be made to support the learner in either case.

-• What happens before an assessment?
+• What happens before a dyslexia assessment?

 • What information is required from the learner’s education setting (if applicable)?

-• What happens during an assessment?
+• What happens during a dyslexia assessment?

-• What happens after the assessment?
+• What happens after a dyslexia assessment?

 Following the assessment, a full, detailed diagnostic report will be written and provided within 15 working days of the final face-to-face assessment session.
 A feedback session can also be arranged if required.

-• What will the diagnostic report contain?
+• What will a dyslexia diagnostic report contain?

-• Detailed reporting and interpretation of test results including general underlying ability.
+• Detailed reporting and interpretation of test results, including general underlying ability.

 • Detailed reporting on attainment in reading, spelling and writing.